-If you are a buyer touring a home, be careful of what you say and do; the seller (or the listing agent) may be watching, listening or recording.
-That’s right, the nanny cam, security camera or other audio and video devices may be active in a home during a showing, watching and listening to what you are saying about the house.
+If you are a buyer touring a home, be careful of what you say and do; the sellers (or their agent) may be spying on you.
+That’s right, the Nest or Ring camera, or other hidden audio / video devices may be active in a home during a showing, watching, listening to, and recording what you are saying about the house.
 Spying on prospective homebuyers is a real thing.
 Because of its covert nature, along with the legal and ethical implications, it’s not talked about much in our business.

-Obviously, direct impressions of the property obtained through buyer surveillance, would be extremely valuable to the seller.
-Imagine the negotiating advantage a seller has having heard you tell your agent how much you “love this home,” “this is the one” or “I’m willing to pay full price.”
-Sellers having this information would, of course, undermine your agent’s negotiating strategy.
-Buyer surveillance is also a great way for sellers and their agents to get direct, honest and accurate market feedback about the property.
+Obviously, direct impressions of a property obtained through audio and video surveillance would be extremely valuable to the seller and his/her agent.
+What better way to get honest and accurate market feedback about the property?
+In addition, imagine the seller’s advantage having heard you say how much you “love this home,” “this is the one” or “I’m willing to pay full price.”
+Sellers having such information would, of course, undermine your purchase negotiating strategy.

 The legality and ethics of buyer surveillance are gray areas.
 Laws vary from state-to-state and hinge on questions of expectations of privacy and consent of the parties being surveilled.
-As a practical matter, however, it’s unlikely you would know or be able to prove that a seller eavesdropped on your “private” conversations.
+In Georgia, the use of audio and/or video recording devices for security purposes in and around the house is legal, where there is no “reasonable expectation of privacy.”
+Does a homebuyer and his/her agent walking through a home have a reasonable expectation of privacy?
+Georgia courts have yet to decide.
+As a practical matter, how likely is it that you would know or be able to prove that a seller eavesdropped on your assumed “private” conversations?

-Surveillance of homebuyers is just too easy and too tempting for sellers and their agents.
-The best policy is to assume you are being watched, listened to and recorded while you are in a home and to not discuss anything that you wouldn’t want the seller to hear.
-Take notes and discuss the property in the car on the way to the next home on the tour.
+Surveillance may be just too easy and too tempting for sellers and their agents.
+As a prospective buyer, the best policy is to assume you are being watched, listened to and recorded while you are in a home.
+Beware that the popular audio-video doorbells have a range well beyond the front door.
+We advise our buyer clients to maintain a neutral demeanor and to not discuss anything that we wouldn’t want the seller to hear (positive or negative).
+It’s best to take notes and discuss the property in the car on the way to the next home.